Josip Juraj Strossmayer

-Early life and rise as a cleric
+Early life and Church career

-Strossmayer was born in Osijek to a Croatian family.
+Strossmayer was born in Osijek in the Kingdom of Slavonia, then part of the Austrian Empire, to a Croatian family.
 His great-grandfather was an ethnic German immigrant from Styria who had married a Croatian woman.
-He finished school at a gymnasium in Osijek, and then graduated theology at the Catholic seminary in Đakovo.
+Strossmayer finished school at a Jesuit Humanitas schola gymnasium in Osijek, and then graduated theology at the Catholic seminary in Đakovo.
 He earned a PhD in philosophy at a high seminary in Budapest, at the age of 20.

-In 1838 he worked as a vicar in Petrovaradin, before moving to Vienna in 1840 to the Augustineum and the University of Vienna, where he received another doctorate in philosophy and Canon law in 1842.
-In 1847 he was made the Habsburg palace chaplain (a position he would hold until 1859), and named one of the rectors of the Augustineum.
+Ordained in 1838, he worked as a vicar in Petrovaradin, before moving to Vienna in 1840 to the Augustineum and the University of Vienna, where he received another doctorate in philosophy and Canon law in 1842.
+In 1847, he was made the Habsburg palace chaplain (a position he would hold until 1859), and named one of the rectors of the Augustineum.
+On 18 November 1849, he was appointed Bishop of Đakovo, and was consecrated on 8 September 1850.
+At the same time, he was Apostolic Administrator of Belgrade and Smederevo in Serbia.
+In 1898, the pope conferred the pallium on him.
+He was a supporter of repairing the Schism between the Roman Catholic and Russian Orthodox churches, and worked with the Russian ecumenist Vladimir Solovyov to advocate for a reunion.